Toronto CityPASS Review: Can It Help You Save Money?

 Overall

-If you are going to Toronto and are interested in visiting at least four of the attractions on the Toronto CityPASS, it’s a smart buy that will save you money.
-Maximum savings will come when you use the pass for all five attractions.
+If you are going to Toronto and want to visit at least four of the attractions on the Toronto CityPASS, it’s a smart buy that will save you money.
+Maximum savings comes when you use the pass for all five attractions.

 Similar Posts